linpengcheng/PurefunctionPipelineDataflow/README.md

     - Empowerment isn't laissez-faire, it is mainly to carry out strict and standardized total quality management of work results.
+    - As long as the accuracy of the data in the warehouse is ensured, the accuracy of the input and output data of the workshop can be guaranteed, and the accuracy of the system can be guaranteed.
     - The acceptance function of warehouse is responsible for management by objective.